Zeros of high derivatives of the Riemann Zeta function: Statement of Main Results

-Although it is virtually impossible to give exact location of every transcendental zero in a given critical strip (and describe the way it approaches the limiting values with growing $k$), we are at least able to separate the zeros by horizontal line segments, whose imaginary parts lie between the values for $t$ in (\ref{eqconjt}).
-That is, we first establish that $\zetak(s)\ne 0$, for

-where $q_M k-(M+1)\log 3\le \sigma \le q_M k+(M+1)\log 3$, and then (with the help of Rouch\'e's theorem) we show that between every two consecutive lines that horizontally partition the critical strip $S_M^k$ this way there is exactly one zero of $\zetak(s)$.
-In other words:
+for some $j\in\N$.
+This suggests a vertical periodicity in the limit of the zeros of $\zetak(s)$.
+(The computational data confirms that the $M$-th period equals $\pi / (\log(M+1)-\log(M))$.)
+With the help of Rouch\'e's theorem, we are able to show that between every two consecutive lines $s = \sigma+\frac{2\pi j i}{\log(M+1)-\log M}$, that horizontally partition the strip $S_M^k$ (see \ourref{Figure}{800}), there is exactly one zero of $\zetak(s)$.